Education Archives - Warfelcc

 Educational Child Care Center

-Led by Rick Carter, Director of Virtual Design & Construction, Warfel’s team partnered closely with the franchisee to deliver a true one-stop solution.
+Led by Rick Carter, Director of Virtual Design & Construction (VDC), Warfel’s team partnered closely with the franchisee to deliver a true one-stop solution.
 Our in-house VDC experts fully designed the building to meet Kiddie Academy’s brand and operational standards.

 The completed facility features a full commercial kitchen, adaptable classroom layouts, and a versatile outdoor playground with a basketball court.
 Each classroom includes a consistent layout with restrooms, cubbies, cot closets, and direct access to the play area—ensuring efficiency and ease of use for staff and students alike.